theogroup/ogroup.net/src/_posts/2017-11-03-the-luxury-of-time.md

       as the market itself.
 In an age when half of luxury shoppers are already shopping and purchasing online, opening up an e-commerce platform seems like a logical business strategy.
-How it may affect Chanel as a luxury brand however, is not so easy to predict.&nbsp;
+How it may affect Chanel as a luxury brand however, is not so easy to predict.&nbsp;&nbsp;
     single_image:
     quote:
     video: